Adinopo/1.semester_PROG1/README.md

 # 1.semester_PYTHON
 Cvičenia

-Starting new journey with GIT!
+Starting a new journey with GIT!
+Adding some new lines just to see changes.